obazl/stylites/README.md

 [CICD badge]: https://github.com/tree-sitter/tree-sitter/actions/workflows/CICD.yml/badge.svg
 [CICD]: https://github.com/tree-sitter/tree-sitter/actions/workflows/CICD.yml

-BAZEL STATUS: Not tested.
-On MacOS this works: `bazel run cli:tree-sitter`.
+BAZEL STATUS: Very lightly tested, on MacOS only.
+This works: `bazel run cli:tree-sitter`.
+The `cli` branch contains a custom `tree_sitter_genparser` rule, a version of `tree-sitter-cli` modified to improve the UI (and play nicer with Bazel), and simple test case (`bazel build example/hello:klingon.c`).

 Tree-sitter is a parser generator tool and an incremental parsing library.
 It can build a concrete syntax tree for a source file and efficiently update the syntax tree as the source file is edited.
 Tree-sitter aims to be: